Bad news for our athletic stimulant users down under!

 This advisory details the updated scheduling status of banned stimulants.
-Alongside DMAA, which is already a schedule 10 banned stimulant in Australia, AMP Citrate and DMHA were not yet scheduled.
+In the list of schedule 10 banned stimulants in Australia, AMP Citrate and DMHA were not yet scheduled.
 That all changes when they’ll get added to the Schedule 10 list alongside.

 There is not a single reason provided — health or otherwise — why Australia is banning DMHA.